Morita equivalences between algebraic dependent type theories: Characterization of lifting properties

 \section{Characterization of lifting properties}

 In this section we prove several useful lemmas that characterize trivial fibrations in various model structures that we considered in previous section.
 Since all of these notations are defined in terms of lifting properties, we will prove general results about them.
 Indeed, if we think about a map that has the weak lifting property with respect to a pair $V,\varphi$ as a weak equivalence, then a map having the lifting property with respect to this pair can be thought of as a trivial fibration.

-We begin with a simple lemma:
+If we want to show that a map $f : T_1 \to T_2$ has the lifting property with respect to some pair $V,\varphi$, we could try to prove this by induction on terms.
+If we do this, then we need to prove the lifting property only for function symbols (and not arbitrary terms).
+Also, we need to know that we can transport terms in $T_1$ along equalities in $T_2$.
+That is, if $a$ is a term of type $A$ in $T_1$ and $B$ is a type such that $f(A) = f(B)$, then there should be a term $b$ of type $B$ such that $f(a) = f(b)$ (and the same property should hold for types).
+This is proved in the following lemma:

 \begin{lem}[eq-char-fib] Let $V$ be a set of variables and let $\varphi$ be a formula of a theory $T_1$ with free variables in $V$.
-Let $f : T_1 \to T_2$ be a morphism of theories such that the following conditions hold: \begin{enumerate} \item For every function symbol $\sigma$ of $T_2$, there exist terms $A_1$, \ldots $A_k$, $t$ of $T_1$ such that $FV(A_i) \subseteq \{ x_1, \ldots x_{i-1} \}$ and the following sequents are derivable:
+Let $f : T_1 \to T_2$ be a morphism of theories such that the following conditions hold: \begin{enumerate} \item For every function symbol $\sigma$ of $T_2$, there exist terms $A_1$, \ldots $A_k$, $t$ of $T_1$ such that $\FV(A_i) \subseteq \{ x_1, \ldots x_{i-1} \}$ and the following sequents are derivable: